Vyral/natasha-greenhalgh-recruiting/_drafts/3-tips-for-making-the-best-listing-presentation.md

 youtube_code: jg8HpT_Z5IM
 ---

-{% include youtube.html %} If you want to make your listing presentation dazzle, follow these three tips.&nbsp;
+{% include youtube.html %}<center> If you want to make your listing presentation dazzle, follow these three tips.&nbsp;</center>

 Here are three important tips to remember if you want to make your very best listing presentation: